Uniqueness of dg enhancements for the derived category of a Grothendieck category: Uniqueness of enhancements: a general criterion

 On the other hand, we can proceed differently and take the exact functor

 The following results will be used later.

 \begin{lem} The functors $\fF_1$ and $\fF_2$ satisfy the assumptions of \autoref{prop:f3}. \end{lem}

-\begin{proof} It is clear from the definitions and from (b) that both functors preserve small coproducts.
-Indeed, it is obvious that $\fF_2$ commutes with small coproducts if and only if $\fQ$ does.
+\begin{proof} It is obvious that $\fF_2$ commutes with small coproducts if and only if $\fQ$ does.
 But this last fact was already observed in \autoref{rmk:exadj}.
-Moreover, $\fF_2$ satisfies \eqref{coprodvan} and $\fF_1\comp\Yon\iso\fF_2\comp\Yon$.
-This last fact then clearly implies that also $\fF_1$ satisfies \eqref{coprodvan}. \end{proof}
+On the other hand, the exact functor $\Ho(\Ind(\fH'))$ preserves small coproducts because $\Ind(\fH')$ is a left adjoint.
+By \autoref{rmk:alphacont} and \autoref{rmk:exadj}, the exact functor $\Ho(\fQ')$ (and thus $\fF_1$) preserves small coproducts as well.
+Moreover, $\fF_2$ is right vanishing because $\fQ$ is right vanishing by (b).
+Finally, it is clear by construction that $\fF_1\comp\Yon\iso\fF_2\comp\Yon$, and this obviously implies that also $\fF_1$ is right vanishing. \end{proof}

 \begin{cor} The set $\fF_1\comp\Yon(\cA)$ satisfies {\rm (G1)} in $\dgD_\alpha(\cB)$. \end{cor}

 \begin{proof} As $\fF_1\comp\Yon\iso\fF_2\comp\Yon$, it is enough to show that $\fF_2\comp\Yon(\cA)$ satisfies (G1) in $\dgD_\alpha(\cB)$.
 Since $\fF_2\comp\Yon=\fPo\comp\fH$ and $\fPo$ is an exact equivalence, this follows from \autoref{gen}. \end{proof}